 My Yahoo My Yahoo is a popular portal that integrates feeds and other content.

 Years ago, many people used Google Reader for their RSS feeds, but that service is no longer available.
 Many people switched to the Feedly RSS reader service.
-The blog Lifehacker keeps a running list of articles about feed readers at Lifehacker: RSS Readers
+You can find an updated (2021) list of recommended feedreaders here.

 How to Find or Create an RSS Feed for Any Website (via HowToGeek)

-Facebook has ways of incorporating RSS feeds into your Facebook feed - see RSS Graffitti or Social RSS - and of course generally you can Follow or Friend the blogger or Like the blog's Facebook Page...
+Facebook used to have (and may still have) dedicated ways of incorporating RSS feeds into your Facebook feed but now mostly focusses on having you Follow or Friend the blogger or Like the blog's Facebook Page...
 See also: Twitter, LinkedIn, etc.(the "statusphere") ; Pinterest ; Instagram, etc.

 For mobile devices: FlipBoard, Google Play Newsstand, Apple News, etc